-For details about security considerations for the DLNA Guidelines, see [RFC2616] section 15 and [RFC2326] section 16.
+For details about security considerations for the DLNA Guidelines, see [RFC2326] section 16.
 Note that UPnP, HTTP and RTSP traffic is sent in cleartext, and the HTTP and RTSP protocols are used without any access authentication.
 Implementations can be secured to some extent by employing security mechanisms at the network and link layers, such as firewalls and WPA or WEP encryption for Wi-Fi networks, if applicable.